devflowinc/trieve-rust-client/docs/ChunkGroupApi.md

 > models::SearchOverGroupsResults search_over_groups(tr_dataset, search_over_groups_data)
 Search Over Groups

-Search Over Groups  This route allows you to get groups as results instead of chunks.
+This route allows you to get groups as results instead of chunks.
 Each group returned will have the matching chunks sorted by similarity within the group.
 This is useful for when you want to get groups of chunks which are similar to the search query.
 If choosing hybrid search, the results will be re-ranked using BAAI/bge-reranker-large.
 Compatible with semantic, fulltext, or hybrid search modes.

 ### Parameters